Caritech/laravel-vue-notus/README.md

 # Tutorial & Things to Take Care
 ### public/..
-For standalone vue project, the assets file like image is put in src/assets, In Laravel assets file is put in public folder. (thus, can access through url)
+For standalone vue project, the assets file like image is put in src/assets, In Laravel assets file is put in public folder. (so that, the image file can access through url)

-### Resources/css   OR Resources/scss
+### Resources/scss
-Any css file in vue project need to put in resources/css or resources/scss, and use app.css / app.scss to important
+Any css file in vue project need to put in resources/scss, and use app.scss to import (resources/css is use by postCss, however postCss dont have tutorial on import fontawesome, so use Scss) (if you know how to use postCss, you may use it)

 ### Resources/js
 Components and vue related files can put in resources/js, In Laravel: suggested directory structure are:
+**resources/js/Pages** (same like Laravel views, use by Inertia::render(...) )
-**resources/js/Pages** (all pages, may have custom components) **resources/js/Components** (global components) **resources/js/Layouts** (layouts such as Admin Dashboard Layout, User Dashboard Layout)
+**resources/js/Components** (global components, such as button, input field, select box) **resources/js/Layouts** (layouts such as Admin Dashboard Layout, User Dashboard Layout)

 ### Package.json